 Attended monitoring was conducted in general accordance with Australian Standard AS 1055 'Acoustics, Description and Measurement of Environmental Noise' and relevant NSW EPA requirements.

-Borg operations complied with the relevant noise limits during the Quarter 3 2018 survey at all monitoring locations.
+Borg operations complied with the relevant noise limits during the annual survey at all monitoring locations.
 Criteria may not always be applicable due to meteorological conditions at the time of monitoring.